pgmorales76/reading_notes/reading_notes_class_4.md

 ### So, what is HTML?

 #### - HTML (HyperText Markup Language) is a *markup language* that defines the structure of your content.
-HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
+HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way

 ### Anatomy of an HTML element